-Now that your translated content is final and ready to publish, you should have a rather precise idea of how the translation quality rates.
+Now that your translated content is final and ready to publish, you should have a rather precise idea of the translation quality rate.
 Inform translators of how good or how bad a job they did.
-Translators are not omniscient, but they know how to learn from experience… fast.
-Give them the opportunity to improve their knowledge by providing as much feedback as you can, from the proofreaders or the final users.
-This is worth the effort in the long term because it will optimize the translation quality you receive from the same translators over time.
+Translators are not omniscient, but they know how to learn from experience and to do it fast.
+Allow them to improve their knowledge by providing as much feedback as possible from the proofreaders or the final users.
+It is worth the effort in the long term because it will optimize the translation quality you receive from the same translators over time.
 Do you lack resources to give translators detailed feedback?
 Provide them the final version of your translated content.
 They will then be able to judge for themselves and use that final version for later reference.

 5. Use a professional translation agency that fits your needs

-There are plenty of translations agencies out there but probably much less that can really fit your needs.
+There are plenty of translation agencies out there, but probably only a few that can fit your needs.
 How to screen them knowing that translation quality remains subjective?
-Experience in your field is a first criterion.
+Experience in your field is the first criterion.
 Translation professionals who have already worked for your competition will understand your business better.
 Their learning curve will also be less steep.
-The use of digital tools is also key.
-An agency employing the latest digital technology for translation memories, glossaries, translation tools, workflow management and administration should be more time- and quality-efficient.
+The use of digital tools is also of great importance.
+An agency employing the latest digital technology for translation memories, glossaries, translation tools, workflow management, and administration should be more time- and quality-efficient.
 Service remains one of the priority criteria.
-Behind the digital translation tools, you should be able to find service-minded human beings you can easily talk to.
-People who commit to the job.
+Behind the digital translation tools, you should find service-minded human beings you can easily talk to.
+Business professionals who commit to the job.

 You don’t always get optimal translation quality overnight

 Building a trusted relationship with translators takes time.
-It requires them to get familiar with your business, people, style and preferred terminology.
-It requires you to ease their learning curve by providing them with detailed briefings and regular feedback about their translation work.
+It requires them to get familiar with your business, people, style, and preferred terminology.
+It requires you to ease their learning curve by providing detailed briefings and regular feedback about their translation work.
 It’s a small price to pay if you want to obtain the expected translation quality in the long run.